-Seeking out effective and easy-to-implement strategies to stop your binge eating behaviour?
+Seeking out effective and easy strategies to stop your binge eating behaviour?

-Here, I present 5 steps that are sequentially designed to tackle binge eating.
-Each step contains multiple evidence-based techniques that are proven to be effective in breaking the binge eating cycle.
+And with the 6 step-by-step techniques below, you’ll be well equipped to tackle binge eating.
+These techniques are actually scientifically proven to be effective in breaking the binge eating cycle.

 What is binge eating, and what is causing it?